Heather Heefner, Dart Design Studio

 A law school had a 32% attrition rate.

-A professor of a first-year class asked the students to look at the person their left and on their right.
-He then said, “next year one of the three of you will not be sitting here.”
+A professor of a first-year class asked students to look at the people on each side of them.
+Then he said, “next year one of you will be gone.”
 This made the 32% statistic very personal.

-Remember, a statistic is a numerical abstraction that is most difficult to remember.
+A statistic of numerical abstraction is most difficult to remember.
 These are tools to help you help your audience remember your essential data.

-At Dart Design Studio, our passion is helping professionals and change leaders turn their ideas and dreams into visually exciting stories their audiences can connect with.
-Connect with us if you want to discuss how to make your data come alive for your audience.
+My passion is helping professionals and change leaders turn their ideas and dreams into visually exciting stories audiences connect with.
+Call me to talk about how to make your data come alive for your audience.

 1. Humes, James: “Speak Like Churchill and Stand Like Lincoln: 21 powerful secrets of history’s greatest speakers.”
 New York: Three Rivers Press, 2002, book.